 You created your site handle when you originally added your site.
-We use your site handle in the HTTP request to display your custom settings.
 Searchers can see your site handle in the browser’s address bar.
 We recommend making this handle short and unique, such as ssa.
 If you’d like to edit your site handle, email us at email@example.com.

 We assign a unique, system-generated numeric ID to your site.
-We use this ID for some back-end code.
-You can see this ID in the URL for your site in the Admin Center.
+We use this ID in our back-end code.
+You can see this ID in the Admin Center URL for your site.

 After you’ve set up a site, you may want to delete it.
 Use caution.
 This action permanently deletes your site and its associated analytics and indexes.
 We cannot restore deleted sites.